konveyor/konveyor.github.io/content/Tackle/Tackle1/upgrade.md

 **Prerequisites**

-Project administrator privileges.
+* Project administrator privileges.

 **Procedure**

-Specify the namespace and the Tackle instance name for each step.
+> **Important:** Specify the namespace and the Tackle instance name for each step.

 1. Update the Keycloak deployment of the Tackle instance:
 ```